ssskram/cart-api/README.md

 ## File structure
     .
     ├── models                  # Data transformations
-    ├── routes                  # All endpoints, grouped by application ...
+    ├── routes                  # All endpoints, grouped by application, or by class ...
     ├── server.js               # Entry point, Express config
     ...